madurapa/sitelink-php/README.md

 ## The Plot

-When I got a project from a client to integrate SiteLink API to their site I was searching for some reference to get some help but I ended up with nothing.
+When I try integrate SiteLink API to a site I was searching for some reference to get some help but have I ended up with nothing.
 I only had their API doc but with the API doc you can do almost nothing.
 I think they should provide more details.
 I’m going to list down what are the cons with their documentation.
 * There is no explanation about which steps you have to fallow (which method you have to call in the first place and which one next and so on…)
 * Some method’s parameter names are different than in the API doc.
 * Lack of code samples for different languages.